PFA calls for temporary concussion substitutes after Koch injury

 Defender Koch was left bloodied after a clash of heads with Scott McTominay early in the match and continued to play on with heavy bandaging before being substituted in the 31st minute.

-The players' body said that the concussion protocols within football were "failing to prioritise player safety".
+The players' body said the existing concussion protocols were failing to prioritise player safety.

 "The 'if in doubt, sit them out' protocol is not being applied consistently within the pressurised environment of elite competitive football," the PFA tweeted on Monday.